 ROBERT: Where do I start?
-Tell you what, I'll let everybody else tell you about the time all the gear overheated on stage in Seattle.
+Tell you what, I'll let everybody else tell you about the time all the gear overheated on stage in a venue that didn't have air-conditioning.

-NATHANIEL: We played a summer show in Seattle on the hottest day of the year.
-It was 105 degrees outside and we were in a venue that didn't have air-conditioning.
 It must have been close to 110 degrees on stage under all those lights and we were up there for nearly an hour.
 I don't know about the others, but I went through a couple of quarts of water just to keep myself hydrated.
 After each song, I'd open a new bottle of water, drain it, and toss it aside just in time to start the next song.